Download a PDF of this brochure

 B.B.
 King — American blues guitarist, singer, and songwriter.
 He was named the third-greatest guitarist of the "100 Greatest Guitarists of all Time" by Rolling Stone magazine.

-Peggy Lipton — This actress from TV shows Mod Squad and Twin Peaks earned four Golden Globe nominations.
+Peggy Lipton — This late actress from TV shows Mod Squad and Twin Peaks earned four Golden Globe nominations.
 She won one Golden Globe in 1971 for Best TV Actress in a Drama.
 In 1962, she signed with the Ford Model Agency.

 Doug MacLeod — An American blues musician known for his acoustic blues and slide guitar numbers as well as songwriting and story telling.